cartesiancs/vessel/docs/introduction.md

 Vessel is for the **proactive problem-solver** who is comfortable with DIY projects and wants to take control of their personal security.
 Our ideal user is:

-- A homeowner in a rural area in the U.S.
+- A homeowner in a rural area.
 - Tech-savvy and interested in home automation.
 - Desires a sense of control and immediate feedback from their security system.
 - May also be a small business owner managing assets like a small factory or farm.